priyaaank/patterns-distributed-systems/README.md

 * cd into the directory `cd load-testing/mount/`
 * Download JMeter from [here](https://dlcdn.apache.org//jmeter/binaries/apache-jmeter-5.4.3.tgz)
 * Extract files in the folder `load-testing/mount/`
+* Execute on command line `./apache-jmeter-5.4.3/bin/jmeter`
+* Download plugins manager for jmeter from [here](https://jmeter-plugins.org/get/)
+* Move the downloaded jar to `load-testing/mount/apache-jmeter-5.4.3/libs/ext/`
+* Open script `load-testing/scripts/Bulkheads.jmx`
+* If it prompts to install new plugins, click ok and install

 ### Linux